-Since Spain is a member of the EU, capital and liquidity requirements (and limits to large exposures) are governed by the Capital Requirements Directive IV (CRD IV) and the Capital Requirements Regulation (CRR).
-On the matters that the CRR left to national discretion, the Bank of Spain, by mid-2014, issued a supplementary regulation, which was completed in 2016 by means of Circular 2/2016, of 2 February, of the Bank of Spain.
-The prudential regulation of credit institutions aims to ensure that they operate with sufficient own resources to be able to assume the risks that derive from their financial activity, thus contributing to the stability of the financial system.
+The prudential regulation of credit institutions aims to ensure that they operate with sufficient resources to be able to assume the risks that derive from their financial activity, thus contributing to the stability of the financial system.
 These solvency requirements are applicable to consolidated groups of Spanish credit institutions and to individual credit institutions of Spanish nationality that are not integrated into a consolidated group.

 The Bank of Spain ensures that the resources and the liquidity maintained by the credit institutions guarantee a solid management of its risk.
-In addition, it collaborates with authorities entrusted with similar functions in other countries and may communicate information regarding the management, administration and ownership of these entities, in addition to factors that may influence the systemic risk posed by the entity because of their lack of control of solvency and liquidity.
-The Bank of Spain might require credit institutions to immediately adopt the necessary measures to adhere to liquidity and equity obligations, or impose the obligation to have a minimum number of liquid assets to manage the potential outflows of funds derived from liabilities and commitments.
+In addition, it collaborates with authorities entrusted with similar functions in other countries and may communicate information regarding the management, administration and ownership of these entities, in addition to factors that may influence the systemic risk posed by the entity because of its lack of control of solvency and liquidity.
+The Bank of Spain may require credit institutions to immediately adopt the necessary measures to adhere to liquidity and equity obligations or impose the obligation to have a minimum number of liquid assets to manage the potential outflows of funds derived from liabilities and commitments.
 Accordingly, depending on the risks arising from certain bank loan facilities, Spanish banks may be required to hold more capital to cover or mitigate risks by asking for satisfactory collateral.

-When Spanish bank loan facilities are based on the forms published by the LMA, provisions of 'increased costs' allow lenders to demand borrowers to reimburse them for any additional costs incurred as a result of the implementation of Basel III and CRD IV.
-Borrowers may negotiate that such reimbursement obligation be subject to the relevant lender accrediting that such reimbursement is sought on a general basis from other borrowers in similar bank loan facilities.
+When Spanish bank loan facilities are based on the forms published by the Loan Market Association, provisions of 'increased costs' allow lenders to demand borrowers to reimburse them for any additional costs incurred as a result of the implementation of capital requirements regulations.
+Borrowers may negotiate that those reimbursement obligations be subject to the relevant lender accrediting that the reimbursement is sought on a general basis from other borrowers in similar bank loan facilities.